javarb/notes/sessions/2018/july/Session_8.md

 ### Notes:

-** Work flow for GitHub's `notes` repo pull requests **
+** Work flow for GitHub's `notes` repo Pull Requests (PR) **

-There was a GitHub's pull request for session 5, but as the time was passing, changes in the session 6 and 7 were added.
-Thus, this pull request was having each time more and more commits.
-This isn't a good practice since is recommended that a pull request have less than 500 changed files per solicitude.
-Then, is better to make a pull request for each particular session.
+There was a GitHub's PR for session 5, but as the time was passing over, changes in the session 6 and 7 were added.
+Thus, this PR was having each time more and more commits.

+Have a Pull Request with so many files isn't a good practice, since the reviewer will have to inspect a lot of code each time.
+So, its considered as a good rule of thumb that a PR have less than 500 changed files per solicitude (PR).
+In that way we'll be spliting our work in several pieces that are easier to review.

+So in ahead, a PR will be made for each particular session.

-In order to achieve this, a branch must be created for each particular session, after changes be pushed to that the session branch, a pull request (PR) must be generated in order to merge to master once PR be approved.
+In order to achieve this, a branch must be created for each particular session, after changes be pushed to that the session branch, a PR must be generated in order to merge to master once PR be approved.

 **Fixing our PR solicitude**